dwarvesf/playground/_memo/how-to-set-up-environment-for-editing-memo.md

 ![](assets/how-to-set-up-environment-for-editing-memo_how-to-set-up-environment-for-editing-memo_23304a379655d944f94067137b95bae3_md5.webp)

 ### Method 2: Using the terminal
-1. Run these 2 commands seperately in Terminal to config the account:
+1. Run these 2 commands seperately in Terminal to connect the Github account to the VScode:
 ```sh
 git config --global user.email "you@example.com"
 git config --global user.name "Your Name"
 ```

-2. Run this command in Terminal
+2. Run this command in Terminal to clone the repository:
 ```sh
 git clone https://github.com/dwarvesf/note.d.foundation.git
 ```